KLD997/FreeTune/README.md

   ### 2D Tab
   You can select a number on 2d canva and you will automaticly show you that number in text mode.

+  You can use 'Page Up' and 'Page Down' for faster navigation.

   `<` move one frame to the left.